Is Registering on Shram Suvidha Enough for MSME Compliance with Central and State Labor Laws?

 loginmiraclelogistics

-MSME Act doesn't prescribe any specific documents akin to this status as the MSME is determined by quantum of fixed assets/manpower/turnover as per the norms in the act.
-And have to renew the regn. periodically.
-The status changes over the years from micro to small to medium as the parameters improves.
+The MSME Act doesn't prescribe any specific documents akin to this status, as the MSME is determined by the quantum of fixed assets, manpower, or turnover as per the norms in the act.
+Registration must be renewed periodically.
+The status changes over the years from micro to small to medium as the parameters improve.

-Electronically, no compulsion, but physically yes as prescribed under various LL.
-However you should keep on referring to notifications issued & amendments made to act & rules from time to time.
+Electronically, there is no compulsion, but physically, yes, as prescribed under various labor laws.
+However, you should keep referring to notifications issued and amendments made to the act and rules from time to time.

 Nagarkar Vinayak L

-The compliance under each applicable labour law is mandatory and failure to comply would entail punishment of fine and imprisonment on conviction.
+Compliance under each applicable labor law is mandatory, and failure to comply would entail punishment of a fine and imprisonment upon conviction.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute